Laurie Glimcher

 Laurie Hollis Glimcher (born 1951) is an American physician-scientist and former President and CEO of Dana–Farber Cancer Institute.
 She was elected a member of the American Philosophical Society in 2019.
-Glimcher has been at the center of controversies related to animal rights activists, excessive corporate payments, and research misconduct.
-A 2021 investigation by the Boston Globe Spotlight team highlighted Glimcher’s activities on multiple corporate boards, including Bristol Myers Squibb, GlaxoSmithKline, and Analog Devices.
-After this investigation, Glimcher continued to receive compensation on for-profit boards, while doubling her salary to $4 million per year at Dana-Farber.
 In October 2024, Glimcher stepped down as President and CEO of Dana-Farber.

 Education

 Glimcher graduated from the Winsor School, an all-girls private school in Boston, Massachusetts, in 1968.
 In 1972, she graduated magna cum laude from Radcliffe College, and then graduated cum laude from Harvard Medical School in 1976.